jacob-meacham/galactic-ansible/README.md

 	With probability n, define a new characteristic on that node.
 	With probability n, add a new child to that node (if applicable) With probability n, add new new sibling to that node (if applicable) To avoid getting caught too low in the weeds, have a teleportation to a different level in the hierarchy.
 Prefer sitting in the middle of the hierarchy (ie galactic civilizations and planets), rather than too low.
+Possibly could try to move towards underspecified parts of the system (ie fewer characteristics/children).
+Basically, build an actual tree and score it.

 	If someone requests a node by name (@galacticansible tell me more about Oprah IV), reset the node pointer to there and then run the algorithm to define a new characteristic, add a sibling, or add a child.
 If none of these is possible, do a walk up the hierarchy and do the same.